Support for Disabled & Dyslexic Students

 We can also offer additional services to disabled and dyslexic students.
 Talk to your disability adviser, who can add these services to your Individual Support Agreement (ISA).

-- When you borrow items that are usually issued for one week or three weeks, you can have double the normal loan period.
+- When you borrow items that are usually issued for 1 week or 3 weeks, you can have double the normal loan period.
 (This does not apply to renewals or to reserved items or to items issued over the Colleges' holiday period.)

 - You can have a one-to-one induction to your college library and an introduction to useful resources.